-Research Project B/Honours Thesis B
+Research project B/Honours thesis B

-This unit is the second of two units designed to support you in the process of developing, conducting and reporting on your own research project.
+Psychology is a scientific discipline guided by evidence-based practice.
+As a result, training in the skills pertaining to both the critical analysis of research literature and the conduct of research is at the core of any psychology course.
+At a fourth-year level, you are expected to develop, conduct and report on your own research projects.
+This expectation is explicitly stated in the APAC accreditation guidelines for fourth-year courses.
+This unit is the second of two units designed to support you in this process.
 In particular, this unit provides support for the preparation of a research report of the empirical project that forms part of a research thesis.
 Although you receive project-specific support from a research supervisor, the unit is designed to provide training on generic skills that underpin the successful write-up of the report in the form of a research article.
 The unit is also designed to help you with the preparation of a presentation for a research conference, where all students must present either a short talk or a poster.